patreeceeo/old-patreeceeo.github.io/resume_tech.markdown

 1. __Frontend engineer__ (Metromile, Inc)

    Coded user interfaces for the Web, including one for replaying recent trips on a map.
 Created scaffolding code to facilitate rapid iteration.
 Started a weekly frontend engineer knowledge-sharing meeting.
-Worked closely with designers to make the product more engaging and useable.
+Worked closely with designers to make the product more engaging and usable.

 2. __Software engineer__ (Synack, Inc)